jmseren/JBAS/readme.md

 `END` is used here to prevent the module from executing again.

-Modules can hold a variety of different functions, and can be shared across different programs.
-For example, here is the [card.jmod](examples/modules/card.jmod) module that contains functions for dealing with a standard deck of cards.
+Modules can hold a variety of different subroutines, and can be shared across different programs.
+For example, here is the [card.jmod](examples/modules/card.jmod) module that contains subroutines for dealing with a standard deck of cards.
 This module can be imported into any program that needs to deal with cards.

 ```BASIC
 00 REM Program that prints out 5 random cards from a deck